bluesky66-dev/kibana/src/plugins/kibana_usage_collection/server/collectors/application_usage/README.md

 ## Application Usage Telemetry Data

-This collector reports the number of general clicks and minutes on screen for each registered application in Kibana.
+This collector reports the number of general clicks and minutes on screen for each registered application in HyperSec Kibana.

 The final payload matches the following contract: